cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/References/installing-gcc.md

 After running this, check if gcc is installed by running:

 `$ gcc --version`

+### Fedora

+For Fedora-based systems, first check if gcc is installed by running:
+`$ gcc -v`

+If it exists, you're good to go.
+Otherwise, it will prompt you to install it - simply enter `y` and press enter to install it, or run:

+`$ sudo dnf install gcc`

 {{< /tab >}}
 {{< tab "mac" >}}